-Side Effects of DHT Blockers: What No One Warns You About
+Hidden Side Effects of DHT Blockers: What to Know

-That’s the usual assumption—until reality hits.
-Until your mood takes a detour, intimacy feels like a foreign concept, and suddenly, you’re Googling “why can’t I focus anymore?” at 2 a.m.
+That’s the mindset most of us start with.
+But then reality hits.
+Maybe your mood takes an unexpected detour, intimacy starts feeling like a foreign concept, or you find yourself Googling “Why can’t I focus?” at 2 a.m.

 What Are DHT Blockers?